 Edward is an Associate in Holman Fenwick Willan's Energy & Resources department.
 He holds a Masters in Engineering from Durham University, where he specialised in manufacturing and logistics.
 After graduating in 2008, Edward worked as a project manager at a Danish Forbes 150 multinational, including a year posted to their Netherlands headquarters.
 Having decided to pursue a legal career, Edward obtained a postgraduate LLB in 2012 and relocated to Hong Kong in 2014.
 As a qualified lawyer, Edward draws on his technical background and commercial experience to advise leading trading houses, logistics providers and financiers on international trade.

-Gavin Dow is the General Manager – Strategy & Business Development at Modern Terminals, a Hong Kong based terminal operator with substantial terminal investments in China.
-Gavin leads the strategic planning and project delivery work across the company, as well as corporate affairs and lobbying efforts in Hong Kong.
-Gavin is also accountable for growth and expansion projects globally, engaging with terminal operating peers and local industry participants to create alliances and secure new terminal developments.
-Prior to joining Modern Terminals in 2006, Gavin spent a decade working in management consultancy, leading business change projects for transport and infrastructure clients in Europe and across Asia, moving to Hong Kong in 2000.
-Gavin is a Chartered Engineer (IMechE) and a member of the Hong Kong Institute of Directors, with a degree in Mechanical Engineering from Edinburgh University.
+Gavin Dow is a Partner with Breakthrough Group, a transportation and infrastructure advisory firm.
+Gavin specialises in strategy development, realisation and monetisation for clients across Asia.
+Until recently, Gavin spent 10 years heading up the strategy function at Modern Terminals, a Hong Kong based container terminal operator with substantial terminal investments in China.
+Gavin lead the strategic review, business planning and project delivery work across all the company's business units, as well as corporate affairs and lobbying efforts in Hong Kong.
+Gavin was latterly also accountable for growth and expansion projects globally, engaging with terminal operating peers, financial institutions, local industry participants and governments to develop partnerships and new terminals.
+Prior to joining Modern Terminals in 2006, Gavin spent over a decade working in management consultancy, leading business change projects for transport and infrastructure clients in Europe and then across Asia, moving to Hong Kong in 2000.
+Gavin is a Chartered Engineer (IMechE) and a member of the Hong Kong Institute of Directors, with a degree in mechanical engineering from Edinburgh University.

 Helen Li is the Head of Research & Analysis at Hutchison Ports, the world’s leading port network with container terminal operations spanning Asia, the Middle East, Africa, Europe, the Americas and Australasia.
 As a core member of the group’s global Commercial team, she heads up a range of market research efforts and industry analyses.
 Prior to Hutchison Ports, Helen held various engineering positions in the oil & gas industry and the nuclear technology industry in Canada.
 She earned an MBA from the Hong Kong University of Science and Technology, as well as a Master of Engineering and a Bachelor of Applied Science degree in Chemical & Environmental Engineering from the University of Toronto.